Job Getcha

-Job of Pisidia (born Ihor Wladimir Getcha, Игорь Владимирович Геча; January 31, 1974) is an Eastern Orthodox Metropolitan of the Ecumenical Patriarchate who is the Permanent Representative of the Ecumenical Patriarchate to the World Council of Churches and the Dean of the Institute for Orthodox Theology Higher Studies at Chambésy, Switzerland.
+Job of Pisidia (born Ihor Wladimir Getcha, Ігор Володимирович Геча, Игорь Владимирович Геча; January 31, 1974) is an Eastern Orthodox Metropolitan of the Ecumenical Patriarchate who is the Permanent Representative of the Ecumenical Patriarchate to the World Council of Churches and the Dean of the Institute for Orthodox Theology Higher Studies at Chambésy, Switzerland.
 He was the Archbishop of Telmessos and was elected on July 22, 2022, as the new metropolitan of Pisidia.

 Biography

 Born in Montreal, Quebec, Canada, a Canadian of Ukrainian descent, Ihor Getcha was educated at Collège Français (Montreal) and the University of Manitoba, Winnipeg.
 He studied theology at St. Andrew's College, Manitoba, and then he received in Paris a doctorate, jointly with the Institut Catholique de Paris, in 2003.

 Upon completing his secondary education, he completed post-secondary studies in humanities at the University of Manitoba and theology at St. Andrew's College in Winnipeg and at St. Sergius Orthodox Theological Institute in Paris, where, in 1998 he received his master's diploma.
 In 2003, he received his doctorate diploma from the above institute in cooperation with the Catholic University of Paris and in 2012 he got his habilitation in theology at the University of Lorraine in Metz.
 He was tonsured a monk and ordained deacon of the Ukrainian Orthodox Church of Canada at Saint Sophia Cathedral, Montreal in 1996 by Metropolitan Wasyly of Winnipeg, subsequently serving in Paris.
 In 1998, he was tonsured in the Small Schema at the Monastery of St. Anthony the Great in Saint-Laurent-en-Royans, France and in 2003, in Paris, Archbishop Gabriel of Comana ordained him as Presbyter, eventually receiving the title of Archimandrite.
 Between 2001 and 2008 he lectured at St. Sergius Institute, where he has also served as Dean (2005–2008).
 Since 2003, he teaches liturgical theology at the Catholic University of Paris.
 In 2009 he was elected Professor of Liturgical and of Dogmatic Theology at the Institute of Graduate Studies of Orthodox Theology in Chambésy, Geneva, Switzerland.

 The Archbishop has published a plethora of studies and articles related to liturgical theology and Orthodox spirituality.
 He speaks French, English, Ukrainian, Russian and Greek.